 Education can be a tool of empowerment.
 It provides the opportunity to understand current issues and brainstorm solutions.
 When climate justice education is taught in schools and communities, it can lead to more participation within society.
-A report from the United Nations Educational, Scientific, and Cultural Organization found that when climate change is taught, it increases the participation of youth, especially young women, in working on climate-related solutions.13 The same is true for community members.
+A report from the United Nations Educational, Scientific, and Cultural Organization found that when climate change is taught, it increases the participation of youth, especially young women, in working on climate-related solutions.
+The same is true for community members.
 The more one knows about an issue and how it impacts them, the more likely they are to be involved.

+<section-header><section-header><complex-block><text><text>

-<section-header><section-header><section-header><text><text><complex-block><complex-block> opportunities for community members, both young and old.
+Currently, there is strong desire for accurate, science-based, and in-language climate change community education opportunities for community members, both young and old.
 Frontline communities want to know what to expect from climate change both locally and globally, what they can do to begin preparing for climate impacts, and how to take action to reduce GHGs.
 Education will not only allow people to prepare for climate change, but it can also provide the foundational knowledge to empower them to act.
 Even though all members of society would benefit from this knowledge, King County must ensure that those who are being directly impacted have direct access to this knowledge.
 These are the County's frontline communities that disproportionately face the impacts of climate change because of redlining, historical marginalization, environmental injustices, and institutional racism.
 Adults and youth in frontline communities who see and feel the impacts of climate change the most are often unable to access the foundational knowledge of climate change, the impacts they should expect, and how they can tackle climate change.